 The Company has completed the undernoted acquisitions (the "Acquired Systems") in 1998 and 1997.
 These acquisitions were accounted for using the purchase method of accounting, and accordingly, the purchase price of these acquisitions has been allocated to the assets acquired and liabilities assumed at their estimated fair values at their respective date of acquisition.
 Such allocations are subject to adjustments upon the final appraisal information received by the Company.
-The final allocations of the purchase price are not expected to differ materially from the preliminary allocations.
 The results of operations of the Acquired Systems have been included with those of the Company since the date of acquisition.